mikrono/tModLoaderWiki_kr_ko/Learn-How-To-Debug.md

 Debugging can take many forms, this guide will focus on 3 approaches: [Isolation Debugging](#Isolation-Debugging), [Text Debugging](#Text-Debugging), and [Debugger Debugging](#Debugger-Debugging).

+This guide focuses on tModLoader modding.
+The official [How to debug for absolute beginners](https://learn.microsoft.com/en-us/visualstudio/debugger/debugging-absolute-beginners?view=vs-2022&tabs=csharp) guide is a great resource for general C# debugging and covers a few more conceptual topics as well as general C# debugging.
+It is highly recommended that modders read that as well.

 # Isolation Debugging
 The first step when encountering a bug is to isolate it as much as possible.
 Testing with a new world and new player can rule out many sources of issues.
 Additionally, other mods are a big source of unknown behaviors, the bug you are seeing could potentially be a feature or a conflict with one of them.